wting/autojump/docs/install.md

 **Other**

-Please check the [Wiki](https://github.com/joelthelion/autojump/wiki) for an up to date listing of installation methods.
+Please check the [Wiki][wiki] for an up to date listing of installation methods.

 ### MANUAL INSTALLATION